CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 **3. For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?** \
 Yes, I did see a performance improvement with the coherent uniform grid.
-I expected this as the outcome since there were a two memory reads that were removed, thus the performance should have been better.
-Reading and writing from global memory is slow on the GPU, therefore less of these accesses are more desirable.
+I expected this  since there were two memory reads that were removed, thus the performance should have been better.
+Reading and writing from memory is slow on the GPU, therefore reducing these accesses is desirable.
+Additionally, placing the position and velocity in contiguous memory reduces the number of random accesses that occur.

 **4. Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!** \
-Yes, I (mostly) noticed a speed increase when running with 27 cells vs. running with 8 cells.
+Yes, I noticed a speed increase when running with 27 cells vs. running with 8 cells.
 This was especially noticeable when running simulations with more than 10000 boids.
 When `cellWidth` is greater than `searchRadius`, this means that you have to search a larger portion of the grid, which will be slower (as is the case with searching 8 neighboring cells).
 When `cellWidth` is less than or equal `searchRadius`, the grid resolution is finer, therefore the search space is more confined (as is the case with 27 cells).
-However, this could mean looping through more cells, which could cause more divergence.